-- 3.65.
+- 3.64.
 Over the course of RIIO-ED1, we have seen huge changes to the way that electricity is generated and consumed.
-As a result, the scope of our activities has developed beyond the commitments that we made within our RIIO-ED1 Business Plan. - 3.66.
-During RIIO-ED1, WPD has risen to the challenges posed by new and emerging risks and opportunities and evolved practice in line with stakeholder expectations, taking an industry-leading approach to embed new strategies and processes. - 3.67.
-WPD has undertaken work in RIIO-ED1 which supports our aim to achieve a decarbonised network for our customers in the future.
+As a result, the scope of our activities has developed beyond the commitments that we made within our RIIO-ED1 Business Plan. - 3.65.
+During RIIO-ED1, WPD has risen to the challenges posed by new and emerging technologies and opportunities to work differently and more efficiently and innovatively.
+We have evolved our practice in line with stakeholder expectations, taking an industry leading approach to embed new strategies and processes. - 3.66.
+WPD has undertaken extensive work in RIIO-ED1 which supports our aim to achieve a decarbonised network for our customers in the future.
 By starting the work ahead of RIIO-ED2, we have already made improvements to our network which will lead to cost savings for our customers in RIIO-ED2.